As the name suggests, Chongwe River Camp is right on the banks of the Zambezi River.

-- At the far end of the camp is the Cassia suite, comprised of a single spacious tent with its own bar, private lounge and pool.
+- The Cassia suite, at the far end of the camp, comprises a single spacious tent with its own bar, private lounge and pool.
 Where the Albida suite accommodates a group of four family or friends, the Cassia suite is designed to be a private hideaway for two.

 Chongwe River Camp's main area is covered by a large canvas rood suspended from the surrounding trees.
-This covers the bar, which is a popular gathering spot for a drink and a chat before dinner, and the comfortable lounge, which is a cool place to relax during the day while watching the wildlife around (and sometimes in the middle of!) camp.
-There is a continuous supply of tea, coffee and juice available and a good selection of books to browse through in the small library.
+Beneath is the bar, which is a popular gathering spot for a drink and a chat before dinner, and the comfortable lounge – a cool place to watch the wildlife around (and sometimes in the middle of!) camp.
+There is a continuous supply of tea, coffee and juice, and a good selection of books in the small library.
 You will also find points here to charge batteries.

-In front of this, overlooking the camp's jetty, is the outdoor dining area and campfire, which is surrounded by comfortable wooden armchairs.
-On one of our previous visits, we were treated to the sight of a leopard drinking on the opposite bank just after our own afternoon tea break here!
+In front of the main area, overlooking the camp's jetty, is an outdoor dining area and campfire, surrounded by comfortable wooden armchairs.
+On one of our previous visits, we were treated to the sight of a leopard drinking on the opposite bank just after our own afternoon tea break!

 Numerous activities are on offer from Chongwe River Camp.
-Boat trips and canoeing can be done on the Zambezi River, whilst only canoeing is offered on the slower moving Chongwe River.
-Fishing is possible on a strictly 'catch and release' basis: the local specialty is the tiger fish, named after its striped body and razor sharp teeth.
-Sizeable catfish and bream are also caught, and the best months for fishing are April, September and October.
-Day and night safari drives are offered in both the park and the surrounding game management area.
-If staying for a few days, opt for a full-day excursion into the Lower Zambezi National Park; this encompasses a variety of terrains and includes a sumptuous and lengthy picnic lunch.
+Both boat trips and canoeing can be done on the Zambezi River, while the slower-moving Chongwe River is restricted to canoeing.
+Fishing, best in April, September and October, is possible on a strictly 'catch and release' basis.
+The local specialty is the tigerfish, named for its striped body and razor-sharp teeth, but sizeable catfish and bream are also caught.
+Day and night safari drives are offered in both the park and the surrounding GMA.
+If you’re staying for a few days, opt for a full-day excursion into the Lower Zambezi National Park; this encompasses a variety of terrain and includes a sumptuous and lengthy picnic lunch.